deepanshut041/MlAgents/README.md

 ## How to help

-- **Clap on articles**: Clapping in Medium means that you really like my articles.
-And the more claps I have, the more my article is shared help them to be much more visible to the deep learning community.
+- **Clap on articles**: Clapping in Medium means that you like my articles.
+And the more claps I have, the more my article is shared to help them to be much more visible to the deep learning community.
 - **Improve our notebooks**: if you found a bug or **a better implementation** you can send a pull request.